OpenAI

 }

-Best for: using your ChatGPT/Codex subscription instead of a separate API key.
+Best for: using your ChatGPT/Codex subscription with native Codex app-server execution instead of a separate API key.
 Codex cloud requires ChatGPT sign-in.

 - Run Codex OAuth